 Landscapes are forever changing yet I think we often view them as something that will always be there.
 Powerful natural forces are constantly at work, sculpting the environment, often subtly, though sometimes aggressively.
 The impact of humans on the natural landscape has become increasingly visible and it saddens me to see the negative effects of humans interacting with our natural environment.

 To me, photography is a positive way to engage with the natural world around us.
 It challenges you to get outdoors, whatever the weather, to seek out new experiences and places to visit.
 It is also interesting to revisit favourite locations, often in different conditions or at different times of the day, to capture the effect of these changes within the landscape.

-My goal as a photographer is to share images that accurately reflect the scene as I saw it at the time it was captured while also serving to capture something of the feeling of the experience.
+My goal as a photographer is to share images that are authentic.
+To me, it’s important that they represent the scene as I saw it at the time it was captured while also serving to convey something of the feeling of the experience.
 I find it incredibly satisfying though when I’m able to bring all the elements together to capture a perfect moment.
 It’s not easy and the challenge is its own reward.

 “Did you photoshop that?” is now a common question to be asked by a viewing public saturated with advertising and marketing images that often bear little resemblance to reality.
 There is nothing wrong with images that are more creative or artistic in their interpretation so long as the viewer is clear about what they are being shown.
 With landscape photography, I generally approach post-processing with a light hand to ensure the story being told is in tune with my thoughts at the time of opening the shutter.
 Post-processing for my astrophotography images requires a delicate touch to maintain a natural-looking image that builds on a modern camera’s ability to record details and colours that the naked eye struggles with.
 While these particular images do not reflect what you could expect to see in a physical sense, without the aid of a camera, I hope they convey the sense of awe that I feel when I’m out under the stars.